SabbaghCodes/ImbalancedLearningForSingleCellFoundationModels/README.md

 * [Geneformer repository](https://huggingface.co/ctheodoris/Geneformer), and [Geneformer paper](https://www.nature.com/articles/s41586-023-06139-9)

 ## Datasets & Preprocessing
 Datasets (MS and Zheng68K) and their sampling variations (undersampled, oversampled, and imputed) can be found inside the [data](data) directory.
-You can also find the preprocessing code for upsampling, downsampling, imputation, and converting the gene expression matrix into ordinal gene tokens (for Geneformer) in `data/preprocessing.ipynb`.
+You can also find the preprocessing code for undersampling, oversampling, imputation, and converting the gene expression matrix into ordinal gene tokens (for Geneformer) in `data/preprocessing.ipynb`.

 ## Pretrained Model Weights
 You can find the pretrained model weights for all foundation models inside [pretrained_model_weights](pretrained_model_weights) directory: